 Instructions

-- Slice the onion: Thinly slice a red onion and place it into a clean 8-ounce mason jar or heat-safe container.
+- Slice the onion: Thinly slice the red onion and place it into a clean 8-ounce mason jar or heat-safe container.

-- Make the brine: In a small saucepan, combine ½ cup white vinegar, ½ cup water, 1 tablespoon sugar, and 1 teaspoon salt.
-Heat over medium, stirring just until the sugar and salt dissolve—about 1–2 minutes.
+- Make the brine: In a small saucepan, combine the white vinegar, water, sugar, and salt.
+Heat over medium heat, stirring until the sugar and salt dissolve, about 1-2 minutes.
 Do not boil.

-- Pickle it: Pour the hot brine over the onions, making sure they’re fully submerged.
-Use the back of a spoon to press them down if needed.
+- Pickle the onions: Pour the warm brine over the onions, making sure they are fully submerged.
+Press them down with the back of a spoon if needed.

-- Cool and store: Let cool at room temperature for 10–15 minutes.
+- Cool and refrigerate: Let the onions cool at room temperature for 10-15 minutes.
 Cover and refrigerate.
-They’re ready in 30 minutes, but even better after a couple of hours.
+They are ready to eat after 30 minutes, but the flavor gets even better after a few hours.

 Video